-Lee M. Jampol,

-MD, Louis Feinberg, MD, Professor of Ophthalmology, was awarded the Macula Society's highest honor, the Michaelson Medal, and gave the Michaelson lecture at the 38th Annual Macula Society Meeting in February.
+Lee M. Jampol, MD, Louis Feinberg, MD, Professor of Ophthalmology, was awarded the Macula Society's highest honor, the Michaelson Medal, and gave

 The honor is given every three years in the name of I.C.
 Michaelson, MD, whose research on the development and pathophysiology of the retinal vasculature laid the groundwork for future retina scientists.
 Dr. Jampol has worked at Feinberg for more than 30 years, studying inflammatory diseases of the retina, cystoid macular edema, pharmacology of the retina and central serous chorioretinopathy, and served as chair of the Departement of Ophthalmology from 1983 to 2010.
 Dr. Jampol was president of the Macula Society from 1994 to 1996.